Lice are miniature parasites that spread via direct contact as well as sharing belongings. Children are likely to acquire and spread them.

 What are the other signs?

-Aside from the intense itchiness, lice can trigger other symptoms such as:
+Aside from the intense itchiness, it can trigger other symptoms such as:

 - Sores that form after the site has been scratched